cloudflare/cloudflare-docs/content/email-security/account-setup/permissions.md

 ### Child users

-Users created at Child level will only have access to the assigned Child Account.
+Users created at child level will only have access to the assigned child account.
 These users can have one of the following roles:

 - **Read-only**: Only have access to view the email and detection statistics.
 No access to **Settings** (the gear icon).
 - **Read-write**: Can view email and detection statistics, as well as message preview, retraction, detection search, and mail trace.
 No access to **Settings** (the gear icon).